 What we can promise is that The Public Sentence will only charge for the work we do and at an agreed rate.
 You’d like an estimate?
 Fine, here are some ballpark figures:

-- We notionally charge $66 an hour (includes GST) but you will normally pay per 1000 words.
+- We notionally charge $80 an hour (plus GST) but you will normally pay per 1000 words.
 It works like this:

 - If you really only want proofreading and you’re confident that you’ve read your style guide and got it all right, then proofing will probably be close to 3000 words an hour.
 But it’s more usual for things to slow down a bit as we hit inconsistencies or formatting problems or footnote and citation glitches.
 If that’s the case and you want us to help, then …

 - Minor editing/suggestions plus proofing is likely to be at about 2000 words per hour.

 - We’ll quote you by the size of your document after having a look at its current state.
 Send us a page for a free quotation.

 - Having said all that, you can see the writing on the wall, can’t you?
 A PhD is probably going to cost you anywhere between $1500 and $4000 to format, proofread and edit properly.
 Perhaps it’s time to enquire about an allowance or grant to help with these costs?

 Early in a big writing project it’s much easier to get things right rather than having to tidy it up later.
 So …